Adoption Guide

 Medical Concerns

-If a medical concern arises we may be able to help.
-Some conditions are not observed in a foster dog or cat until they transition to a new home.
-As outlined in our adoption package, we ask people to contact us at meds@ophrescue.org if anything happens medically so we can offer assistance if we are able.
-We cannot reimburse you for vet bills or guarantee the health of a dog or cat.
+If a medical concern arises shortly after adoption we may be able to help.
+Some conditions are not observed by a foster until the pet transitions to a new home.
+Contact the Medical Coordinator at meds@ophrescue.org if there is a medical concern.
+We cannot reimburse you for vet bills or guarantee the health of a dog or cat after adoption.

 Medical Records

-Electronic copies of your pets's medical records are provided at adoption and hard copies are mailed approximately two weeks later.
-If you do not receive a copy of your records at the time of adoption, please email meds@ophrescue.org with the name of your dog or cat and provide an email and mailing address.
-This will help us expedite the receipt of your records.
+Electronic copies of your pet's medical records are provided at adoption and hard copies are mailed approximately two weeks later.
+If you do not receive a copy of your records at the time of adoption, please email adopt@ophrescue.org with the name of your dog or cat and provide an email.

 Returning Your Pet

-If you can no longer keep an adopted pet, OPH reserves the right to require a behavioral assessment at your expense before accepting any pet back into rescue.
-Please be aware that OPH is foster home based, meaning that we do not have a facility to house our pets.
+If you can no longer keep an adopted pet, please contact OPH for return or rehoming options and support.
+OPH may require a behavioral assessment at your expense before accepting any pet back into rescue.
+OPH is foster home based, meaning that we do not have a facility to house our pets.
 We will make reasonable efforts to find a volunteer foster home as quickly as possible for the pet.
 Foster homes are located in VA, MD, DC, and PA.
 OPH cannot predict which foster home will be available to take your pet, as our foster families are volunteers and choose pets based on which pets will fit in the dynamics of their home.